bhklab/ConsensusPGxPaper/AlternativeDrugResponseMetrics/README.md

 ### Analysis
 Analysis folder includes 3 Rmd files.
 * GDSC_Calculate_AlternativeMetrics.
 Rmd - Preprocess GDSC data and calculate all the metrics
+* DrugResponsePredictions.Rmd - Generate drug response prediction models and make predictions on external test sets
 * Figures.Rmd - Generate all the figures in the report
-* DrugResponsePredictions.Rmd - Generate drug response prediction models and make predictions on external test sets

 ### Figures in report
-Please check the Figures.pdf or Figures.html  in the Analysis subfolder of this repository.
+Please check Figures.pdf or Figures.html in the Analysis subfolder of this repository.